-Running a high performance bass boat is a fun way to cover water effectively in a short period of time.
-However, in order to enjoy your high performance machine there are a couple of safety pieces that you need in your boat just in case a situation occurs where you may need it.
+Running a high-performance bass boat is a fun way to cover water effectively in a short period of time.
+However, in order to enjoy your high-performance machine there are a couple of safety pieces that you need in your boat just in case a situation occurs where you may need it.
 Life Jackets are the most important necessity to have in the boat.
-Whether it’s a foam jacket or a Automatic PFD, a life jacket could save your live if you get thrown out, if the boat sinks or for any reason where you have to get into the water.
-A life jacket will keep you head up and out of the water so you can work on trying to get to safety.
+Whether it’s a foam jacket or an Automatic PFD, a life jacket could save your life if you get thrown out, if the boat sinks or for any reason where you have to get into the water.
+A life jacket will keep your head up and out of the water so you can work on trying to get to safety.

 Signal flares are the 2nd most important item that’s a must.
 You may not fish the great lakes like I do but if your boat breaks down for any reason you can signal some help that can be seen for miles.
 Flares are normally good for about 3 years so you need to check your expiration dates on your flares to make sure they are not expired, and keep them in your watertight compartment “their no good if they’re wet “.